-Hon'ble Court may be pleased to:-
+It is therefore respectfully prayed that this Hon'ble Court may be pleased to:

-(a) Pass an ad-interim ex-parte stay order staying the

-W.P.
-(C) No. 2347 of 2022;

-(b) Pass such other order or further orders as this Hon'ble

-Court may deem fit and proper in the facts and

-circumstance of the case.
+- a) Grant ad interim ex-parte stay of the impugned Judgment and final Order dated 15.03.2022 passed by the Hon'ble High Court of Karnataka in W.P.(C) No. 2347 of 2022: and - b) Pass any order(s) which this Hon'ble Court may deem just and proper in the facts and circumstances of the case.

-AND FOR THIS ACT OF KI-NDNESS YOUR PETITIONER AS

-IN DUTY BOUND SHALL EVER PRAY.
+FOR THIS ACT OF KINDNESS THE PETITIONER AS IN DUTY BOUND SHALL EVER PRAY.